sachajw/aiops-k8s-mcp-server/README.md

 Lists all instances of a specific resource type.

 **Parameters:**
-- `Kind` (string, required): The kind of resource to list (e.g., "Pod", "Deployment")
+- `Kind` (string, required): The kind of resource to list (e.g., "Pod", "Deployment").
-- `namespace` (string): The namespace to list resources from (if omitted, lists across all namespaces for namespaced resources)
+- `namespace` (string, optional): The namespace to list resources from.
+If omitted, lists across all namespaces for namespaced resources (subject to RBAC).
-- `labelSelector` (string): Filter resources by label selector
+- `labelSelector` (string, optional): Filter resources by label selector (e.g., "app=nginx,env=prod").

 **Example:**
 ```json